LucasDelfino92/morrowindsharp/mw++.md

 Assigns ownership to the many, many items and containers that rightly should be owned but weren't, and otherwise makes adjustments to item ownership.
   - Hide/disable **Ownership Overhaul.ESP**
 - [**Morrowind Anti-Cheese - Ownership Overhaul Compatible**](https://www.mediafire.com/file/2dax0cd30gfw9xb/Morrowind+Anti-Cheese+v1.2.1+(Ownership+Overhaul+Compatible).zip/file) by Remiros and Half11
 Fixes the biggest exploits and balance issues in the game.
-This is a stripped down version of [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305), which removes all records conflicting with Ownership Overhaul by Necrolesian, and additionally includes a number of PfP and Rarer Scrap Metal fixes not carried over into Morrowind Anti-Cheese.
+This is a stripped down version of [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305), which removes all records conflicting with Ownership Overhaul by Necrolesian, and additionally includes a number of Patch for Purists and Rarer Scrap Metal fixes not carried over into Morrowind Anti-Cheese.
 - [**MDMD - More Deadly Morrowind Denizens**](https://www.nexusmods.com/morrowind/mods/48745?) by autumn
 230+ NPCs are given unique spells, enchantments, and items, to make Morrowind deadlier AND more varied.
 Faction bosses, Artifact owners, and Daedric cultists have been given customized, flavorful make-overs to become more difficult AND more memorable.
 Players are encouraged to carry resists, dispels, restores, and prepare ahead for big fights.
   - Hide/disable **MDMD - Bosses Only.ESP**